Servings: 6-8 serving(s)

 - Plate and pass the leftover glaze for anyone who wants a little extra.

-Oops, forgot the meat.
-Pair this dish with roasted pork tenderloin in a red currant glaze:
+Looking for meat to go with this recipe?
+Pair this dish with roasted pork tenderloin in a red currant glaze.

 One more thing…